-Thus, the necessity of real-time implementation in our cases leads to multiscale techniques.
-Two different types of multiscale models are proposed (Fig. 2).
-In the first one, a Gaussian pyramid of images is built upon the full-resolution image and similar cost functions to be minimized are defined through the different levels [32].
-This multiresolution structure is then utilized according to a coarse-to-fine strategy (Fig. 2(a)).
-Another more sophisticated approach consists in defining a consistent multigrid label model by using detection maps which are constrained to be piecewise constant over smaller and smaller pixel subsets [21].
-The cost function which is considered at each level is then automatically derived from the original finest-scale energy function.
-Also, full-observation space is used at each label level and there is no necessity for constructing a multiresolution pyramid of the data (Fig. 2(b)).
+Thus the necessity of real time implementation in our cases leads to multiscale techniques.
+Two different types of multiscale models are proposed (Figure 2).
+In the first one, a Gaussian pyramid of images is built upon the full resolution image and similar cost functions to be minimized are defined through the different levels [31].
+This multiresolution structure is then utilized according to a coarse-to-fine strategy (a).
+Another more sophisticated approach consists in defining a consistent multigrid label model by using detection maps which are constrained to be piecewise constant over smaller and smaller pixel subsets [20].
+The cost function which is considered at each level is then automatically derived from the original finest scale energy function.
+Also full observation space is used at each label level and there is no necessity of constructing a multiresolution pyramid of the data (b).